lonkamikaze/bsda2/src/bsda_obj.md

 add the scope operators private, protected and public.
 If no scope operator is given, public is assumed.

-public:
-	This scope allows access from anywhere.
+- public: This scope allows access from anywhere
-protected:
-	The protected scope allows classes that are derived from the current class, parents of the corrunt class or reside within the same namespace access.
+- protected: The protected scope allows classes that are derived from the current class, parents of the corrunt class or reside within the same namespace access
-private:
-	Only instances of the same class have access.
+- private: Only instances of the same class have access

 Namespaces are colon (the character ":") seperated.
 E.g. the class bsda:pkg:Index has the namespace "bsd:pkg".